GOFS-lite/GOFS-lite/reference.md

 ### wait_times.json

-This dynamic query provides wait time for specific location.
-To provide wait times to consumers, either this method or `wait_times.json` method can be used. `wait_time` allows more precise queries but requires a call on every interaction by users.
+This file defines wait times for the entire system via either zones in `zones.json` or S2 cells.
+To provide wait times to consumers, either this method or `wait_time` method can be used. `wait_times.json` allows lower server load on on demand system's servers at the cost of potentially lower precision.

 The following fields are all attributes within the main "data" object for this feed.